-Basis of Presentation- In connection with the acquisition of UT Automotive, Inc., a wholly-owned subsidiary of United Technologies Corporation ("UT Automotive")(see Notes 3 and 9), the Company issued \$1.4 billion in securities, which consist of \$600 million aggregate principal amount of 7.96% Senior Notes due May 15, 2005 and \$800 million aggregate principal amount of

-8.11% Senior Notes due May 15, 2009.
+Basis of Presentation- In connection with the acquisition of UT Automotive, Inc., a wholly-owned subsidiary of United Technologies Corporation ("UT Automotive")(see Notes 3 and 9), the Company issued \$1.4 billion in securities, which consist of \$600 million aggregate principal amount of 7.96% Senior Notes due May 15, 2005 and \$800 million aggregate principal amount of 8.11% Senior Notes due May 15, 2009.
 Certain of the Company's domestic wholly-owned subsidiaries (the "Guarantors") irrevocably and unconditionally fully guaranteed on a joint and several basis the punctual payment when due, whether at stated maturity, by acceleration or otherwise, all of the Company's obligations under the senior notes indenture, including the company's obligations to pay principal, premium, if any, and interest with respect to the senior notes.
-The Guarantors on the date of the indenture were Lear Operations Corporation and Lear Corporation Automotive Holdings (formerly, UT Automotive).
-Effective May 2, 2000, Lear Seating Holdings Corp. #50 and Lear Corporation EEDS and Interiors became Guarantors under the indenture governing the senior notes.
+The Guarantors on the date of the indenture were Lear Operations Corporation and Lear Corporation EEDS and Interiors became Guarantors under the indenture governing the senior notes.
 In lieu of providing separate audited financial statements for the Guarantors, the Company has included the audited consolidating condensed financial statements on pages 56 to 63.
-All supplemental guarantor condensed consolidating financial statements reflect Lear Operation Corporation, Lear Corporation Automotive Holdings, Lear Seating Holdings Corp. #50 and Lear Corporation Automotive Holdings, Lear Seating Holdings Corp. #50 and Lear Corporation Automotive Holdings, Lear Seating Holdings Corp. #50 and Lear Corporation Automotive Holdings, Lear Seating Holdings Corp. #50 and Lear Corporation Automotive Holdings, Lear Seating Holdings Corp. #50 and Lear Corporation EEDS and Interiors as Guarantors for all periods presented.
-Management does not believe that separate financial statements of the Guarantors are material to investors.
-Therefore, separate financial statements and other disclosures concerning the Guarantors are not presented.
+All supplemental guarantor condensed consolidating financial statements reflect Lear Operation Corporation, Lear Corporation Automotive Holdings, Lear Seating Holdings Corp. #50 and Lear Corporation Automotive Holdings, Lear Seating Holdings Corp. #50 and Lear Corporation Automotive Holdings, Lear Seating Holdings Corp. #50 and Lear Corporation Automotive Holdings, Lear Seating Holdings Corp. #50 and Lear Corporation Automotive Holdings, Lear Seating Holdings Corp. #50 and Lear Corporation Automotive Holdings, Lear Seating Holdings Corp. #50 and Lear Corporation Automotive Holdings, Lear Seating Holdings Corp. #50 and Lear Corporation Automotive Holdings, Lear Seating Holdings Corp. #50 and Lear Corporation Automotive Holdings and the senior condensed consolidating financial statements of the Guarantors are material to investors.
+Th